lwiest/SolvingTantrix/README.md

 ![Tantrix Discovery Tiles 1-4](images/readme/Tiles_1_4.png "Tantrix Discovery Tiles 1-4")

-This made me curious: How many solutions are possible for a given number of tiles and color?
+This made me curious:

+How many solutions are possible for a given number of tiles and color?

 Would mean more tiles more solutions?

 Or fewer?

 ## Solution

-I wrote a computer program in Java (the source code is available in this repo) that computes all solutions.
-It uses a backtracking algorithm and eliminates duplicate solutions by computing a hash value, which it compares with those of previous solutions.
+I wrote a computer program in Java (the source code is available in this GitHub repo) that computes all solutions.
+It uses a backtracking algorithm and eliminates duplicate solutions by calculating a hash value, which it compares with those of previous solutions.
 It also rejects solutions containing holes (apparently an unofficial Tantrix rule).
 For each actual solution the program renders an image and saves it to a file.

 ## Results

-The gameâ€™s instructions suggest a set of puzzles.
+The game&rsquo;s instructions suggest a set of puzzles.
 Here are **some computed sample solutions**:
 Tiles 1-... | Loop Color | Computed Sample Solution
 -------:|------------|:--------------:
 3	      | Yellow     | ![Tantrix Solution 3 Yellow](images/readme/Solution_03_2_0001.png "Tantrix Solution 3 Yellow")